vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-portal-vein-thrombosis.md

 - Pts with high-risk varices should undergo endoscopic management or be on NSBB for prophylaxis for variceal hemorrhage, as noted above

-- TIPS with portal vein recanalization has recently emerged as a therapeutic modality for PVT
+- TIPS with portal vein recanalization has recently emerged as a therapeutic modality for PVT in LT candidates to allow for anastomosis, in patient’s with chronic PVT and recurrent bleeding/refractory ascites, or in patients whom intestinal ischemia persists despite AC.

 - Pts should undergo follow up intermittently with ultrasound to assess for recanalization.
 AC may be stopped if there is failure to recanalize.